biicode/docs/biicode/commands/open.rst

 =========================================

 This command allows you to edit a published block.
-You can use this command to edit one of your dependency blocks or **any block** you have seen on the web and you want to edit.
+You can use this command to edit one of your dependency blocks or **any block** you've seen on the web and you want to edit.
 When you invoke this command the block is placed into the ``blocks`` folder within your project, and the source files that can be modified by you and eventually published in a new version of the same block or into a new block.
-Check the :ref:`publish command<bii_publish_command>` to know how.
+If you are updating or creating a code block from another service, check the :ref:`integration guide<integration>` to know how to proceed.

 .. code-block:: bash